If you’ve only been using that jar of marinara in your pantry as a topper for pasta, get ready: This kitchen workhorse can do so much more.

-1. Transform it into soup.
+1. Turn it into soup

-2. Use it as a simmering sauce for chicken or fish.
+2. Use it as a simmering sauce

 Learn How To Meal Prep & Batch Cook With Us!
 Discover a simple strategy for meal prep that will show you how to cook once, with just a few simple ingredients in your pantry, and have a variety of healthy, delicious meals for days.
 Click Here to Register!